serengil/deepface/README.md

 pip install deepface
 ```

-Alternatively, you can directly download the source code from this repository.
-GitHub repo might be newer than the PyPI version.
+Alternatively, you can directly download the source code from this repository. **GitHub repo might be newer than the PyPI version**.

 ```
 git clone https://github.com/serengil/deepface.git